Aaronhjlee/swipe_bot/README.md

 1. Install Chromedriver
   - https://chromedriver.storage.googleapis.com/index.html?path=80.0.3987.106/
   - Download, unzip, and put Chromedriver in a destination where you know the file path.
-For me it was '/Users/AaronLee/Documents/GitHub/chromedriver' (important later)
+For me it was `/Users/AaronLee/Documents/GitHub/chromedriver` (important later)
 2. Install Selenium
   - Open up your terminal
-  - Type the following: 'pip install selenium'
+  - Type the following: `pip install selenium`

 ## Results